-Going by past experience, large concrete dams can be very dangerous to the population downstream, and so they naturally became one problem of heightened concern.
-During 1990-1994, Wittmann, Saouma and Mazars organized a series of workshops in Lugano, Boulder and Chambéry.
+Going by past experience, large concrete dams can be very dangerous to the population down-stream, and so they naturally became one problem of heightened concern.
+During 1990- 1994, Wittmann, Saouma and Mazars organized a series of workshops in Lugano, Boulder and Chambery.
 The discussions were animated.
 "Why should we bother about fracture mechanics.
 We play it safe, treating concrete as a 'no-tension' material, for which plasticity-type analysis with no size effect is satisfactory," objected some dam designers.
-Yet the need for fracture and size effect analysis was eventually established (most convincingly, in my opinion, through the nonlocal and cohesive finite element studies, particularly those of my former star student Milan Jirásek in Lausanne, and the group of Elices in Madrid).
-Thanks to the efforts of Victor Saouma in Boulder, a requirement for analyzing cracked dams by fracture mechanics was incorporated into design regulations (and thus the U.S. became probably the first country where this kind of requirement was introduced into mandatory regulations for concrete).
+Yet the need for fracture and size effect analysis was eventually established (most convincingly, in my opinion, through the nonlocal and cohesive finite element studies, particularly those of my former star student Milan Jirásek in Lausanne, as well as Wittmann, Brühwiller and Saouma in Lausanne and Boulder, and Elices's group in Madrid).
+Thanks to Saouma's efforts, a requirement for analyzing cracked dams by fracture mechanics was incorporated into design regulations (and thus the U.S. became probably the first country where this kind of requirement was introduced into mandatory regulations for concrete).

 Expanding the deterministic (energetic) size effect characterization from concrete and rock to other quasibrittle materials has been an uphill fight as well.
 Similar to the earlier situation with concrete, fracture mechanics was in the mid 1980s generally believed to be inapplicable to sea ice, and the only size effect was thought to be statistical.
 The Navy was interested in navigation in the Arctic and especially in the surfacing of submarines, while the oil companies needed to understand the forces on oil platforms and the load capacity of floating ice.
 I made efforts to convince the Office of Naval Research (ONR) to start a new initiative on fracture and size effect in sea ice, and then competed with John Dempsey, my friend at Clarkson whom I knew from his previous stay at Northwestern, to get the money.
 He won the bigger share of it.
-But we collaborated, and in 1993 I was thrilled to go with John and his large team to the Arctic Ocean to participate, near Cornwallis Island, in his record-breaking size effect experiments in which floating notched ice specimens of dimensions up to $80m \times 80m \times 1.8m$ were fractured under crack opening control.
-Despite scatter, the measured trend nearly agreed with the simple size effect law.
-It was a confirmation that sea ice, too, is a quasibrittle material which, on a large scale, obeys fracture mechanics and exhibits a nonstatistical size effect.
+But we collaborated, and in 1993 I was thrilled to go with John and his large team to the Arctic Ocean to participate, near Cornwallis Island, in his record-breaking size effect experiments in which floating notched ice specimens of dimensions up to 80m x 80m x 1.8m were fractured under crack opening control.
+Despite scatter, the measured trend neatly agreed with the simple size effect law.
+It was a confirmation that sea ice, too, is a quasibrittle material, which, on a large scale, obeys fracture mechanics and exhibits a nonstatistical size effect.
 This changed the field of ice mechanics.
 The size effect confirmed by John's test results, for example, helped to explain why the measured horizontal forces exerted by moving ice on oil platforms are an order of magnitude smaller than those predicted by elasto-plastic finite element analysis based on the measured laboratory strength of ice.
-Y.-N. Li and J.-J. H. Kim at Northwestern pursued computer modeling of fracture in vertical penetration of floating sea ice, which confirmed a strong size effect.
+Y.-N. Li and J.-J. H. Kim at Northwestern pursued computer modeling of fracture in vertical penetration of floating sea ice, which also confirmed a strong size effect.